This information applies to Windows Internet Explorer 7 and Windows Internet Explorer 8.

 Do you know what the control is for and what it will do to your computer?

 The website should tell you what this add-on or ActiveX control is for and provide any special details you need to know before you install it.
 If this information is not available, you should not install the control.

-If you still want to install or run the ActiveX control, click the gold Information bar that appears on the top of the webpage, and then follow the prompts.
+If you still want to install or run the ActiveX control, click the Information bar, and then follow the prompts.